This post, How to Grow, Care for and Propagate a Pothos Plant (+ Video), was first published in July 2018 and updated in

 5. Watch for roots!

 Roots will typically grow faster if the jar has some sunlight.
-In all honesty I put these in our bathroom which get no light and they grow roots just fine.
+In all honesty I put these in our bathroom which get no light and the grow roots just fine.

-I always fill my jar with anywhere between 5-10 clippings so it not only looks pretty while the roots are growing but they will also fill up a pot nicely!
+I fill my jars with anywhere from five to 10 clippings so it not only looks pretty while the roots are growing but they will also fill up a pot nicely!
 (Do you really want one clipping in your pot?
 Nope!)

 Simply put the pothos cuttings in a pot, add dirt so the roots are fully covered, pat down the soil so it’s in there nice and tight, water and enjoy!

-Soon enough you’ll be the favorite friend of your friend group when you show up to house warming parties, birthdays or even meeting a new baby (I think all babies need a plant in their nursery!) with a lovely pothos plant (that only cost you amount of a pot and some soil).
+Soon enough you’ll be the favorite friend of your friend group when you show up to house warming parties, birthdays or even meeting a new baby (I think all babies need a plant in their nursery!) with a lovely pothos plant.
+Bonus: it only cost you the amount of a pot and some soil.